 8. Download Odin: To flash the patched AP firmware, you will need to download Odin (v3.14.1 or newer) to your computer.
 After downloading, extract the contents of the ZIP file to get the tool’s executable and binaries.

-The process of unlocking the bootloader and rooting the Galaxy Tab A7 is a true and tried method.
+The method of unlocking the bootloader and rooting the Galaxy Tab A7 is a true and tried one.
 We have split the instructions into ten steps so that it’s easy for you to understand the complete process.

 The only things you’ll require are: